-There are two main types of seizure: focal seizures (previously called partial seizures) and generalised seizures.
-Focal seizures affect only one side of the brain and generalised seizures affect both sides of the brain.
+There are two main types of seizure: focal seizures and generalised seizures.
+Focal seizures start in only one side of the brain and generalised seizures affect both sides of the brain

 Generally, adults and children have the same types of seizure.
-However, some may be more common in childhood than adulthood (for example, absence seizures which can be very brief and are often mistaken for 'daydreaming' or not paying attention).
+However, some may be more common in childhood (for example, absence seizures which can be very brief and are often mistaken for 'daydreaming' or not paying attention).